Ilxom-22/edu-ai-challenge-2025/Task-10/sample_outputs.md

 ### Input Query:
 ```
-🔍 What products are you looking for?
-Show me in-stock electronics under $300 with at least 4 stars
+🔍 What products are you looking for? (or 'quit' to exit): Show me in-stock electronics under $300 with at least 4 stars
 ```

 ### Output: